federal-antarctic-republic/laws/README.md

-# laws
+# Federal Laws of the F. A. R.
 The federal laws of the Federal Antarctic Republic.
+Feel free to use for your nation under our CC0 license.